Carina957/Carina957/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there 👋, I'm Alva. 😜
+### Hi there 👋, I'm Carina. 😜

-- 🔭 I’m currently working on Beijing. ⌨
+- 🔭 I’m currently working on Hangzhou. ⌨

 - 🎞 I like listening to music and watching movies. 🎧